EuroLinux/eurolinux-migration-scripts/README.md

 The following distributions are supported on the x86_64 architecture:

 - CentOS 6
+- EuroLinux 6
+- Oracle Linux 6
 - Red Hat Enterprise Linux 6
-- EuroLinux 6
+- Scientific Linux 6

 **If a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.**